simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/help.md

 - n: "RPC"
   t: "string"
   p: "Optional<br>(0 or 1)"
   d: "The name of the RPC to get help for.
-If omitted, Bitcoin Core 0.9x will display an alphabetical list of commands; Bitcoin Core 0.10.0 will display a categorized list of commands"
+If omitted, Bitcoin Cash Node 0.9x will display an alphabetical list of commands; Bitcoin Cash Node 0.10.0 will display a categorized list of commands"

 {% enditemplate %}